nupniichan/ChinoKafuu/README.md

 - **Automatically Create VoiceChat Channels**: With just a click, you can create a voice chat channel.
 Click the channel you want to create, and a new channel will appear.
 The bot will automatically move you to the newly created channel.
 You can adjust the channel's initialization in `Program.CS` (VoiceChannelHandler).

-- **Conversation with Chino-Chan**: Simply just change the allowChannelId on *ChinoConservationChat* and put your gemini token in *GeminiText* and *GeminiVision* then run, Chino will answer you on that channel without any prefix :D. **.
-Don't worry i have noted in the code so you easily can change it.
-If you can't, feel free to contact with me via #nupchan0507 on Discord.**
+- **Conversation with Chino-Chan**: You can talk with Chino on your specific channel that you set id on the config file.
+Also, if you're on the voice chat, she will come and talk what she said with you with Japanese's voice (It might take a long time to get response but dont worry im trying to optimized about that)

 - **Playing music on your server**: The only thing you do is just join a voice channel and then /start (url or name of the music you want to play) then Chino will come your voice channel and start playing your music.
 For more information, type /musicHelp
 ## Special Thanks